HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_with_iab.png",
-  caption="Percentage of websites using IAB compliance framework.", description="Bar chart showing the percentage of websites using each compliance framework of both IAB Europe and US.
+  caption="Percentage of websites using IAB compliance frameworks.", description="Bar chart showing the percentage of websites using each compliance framework of both IAB Europe and US.
 IAB TCF v1 is used on 0.35% of desktop and 0.30% of mobile sites, IAB TCF v2 on 1.58% and 1.49% respectively, IAB TCF any on 1.67% and 1.57%, IAB USP on 3.13% and 3.19%, IAB USP on 3.13% and 3.19%, and finally IAB any on 3.92% and 3.97%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=1697790298&format=interactive", sheets_gid="1662197018",